 Contact the Police

-Wait until the police arrive at the scene and describe to them what occurred while refraining from assigning blame.
-The police officer(s) will file a police report regarding the accident and if there’s reasonable suspicion that the driver was under the influence of drugs or alcohol, the officer(s) may arrest him or her after writing the report.
+It is advisable to wait patiently until the police arrive at the scene.
+When they do, provide a detailed account of the incident while refraining from assigning blame or fault.
+The attending police officer(s) will proceed to compile a comprehensive police report documenting the particulars of the accident.
+In cases where there is reasonable suspicion that the driver may have been under the influence of drugs or alcohol, the officer(s) may opt to make an arrest following the completion of the report.

 Take Notes

-Even after you’ve called 911 and described the events of the accident to the reporting police officer, if possible, write down the events of the crash while they are still fresh in your memory.
-However, the likelihood that you’ll be in a physical and emotional state and to recall these events is pretty low.
+Following your call to 911 and your detailed description of the accident to the reporting police officer, it is advisable, if possible, to jot down the sequence of events while they are still vivid in your memory.
+However, it’s important to acknowledge that you may find yourself in a physical and emotional state that hinders your ability to recall these events clearly.

 Exchange Information

-If the accident did not involve a hit-and-run vehicle, obtain all the driver’s details including insurance data, license plate number, address, mobile number, and even their mannerisms and characteristics.
+If the accident in question did not involve a hit-and-run scenario, it is essential to gather comprehensive information from the driver involved.
+This includes obtaining their vital details, such as insurance information, license plate number, address, mobile number, and even noting any distinctive mannerisms or physical characteristics.

-If the driver behind the vehicle that hit you did not stop, you may still be able to file a pedestrian accident claim provided you have enough evidence to do so, such as the vehicle’s license plate number.
+However, in cases where the driver of the vehicle that struck you chose not to stop, there may still be an avenue for pursuing a pedestrian accident claim, provided you can gather sufficient evidence to support your case, including the vehicle’s license plate number.

 Record the Scene